-Role - UX Design, UI Design, Branding, Web Development
+UX Designer, UI Designer, Branding, Web Development

-Examining Coffee Movement and Nomad Coffee was a fun challenge because unlike conventional e-commerce websites, these brands focused mainly on 3 goals: location info, menu items, and services.
+IN A RUSH?
+JUMP TO FINAL PROJECTExamining Coffee Movement and Nomad Coffee was a fun challenge because unlike conventional e-commerce websites, these brands focused mainly on 3 goals: location info, menu items, and services.
 The websites aimed to give users information, instead of a product.

 I gathered 4 participants and ran usability tests with them.
 I gave my testers 3 different tasks and asked them to talk out loud, explaining their thoughts out loud.